w3f/Grants-Program/applications/DeAINet.md

 ### Overview

 The DeAI project aims to deliver a fully decentralized artificial intelligence (AI) service network with highly scalable, crypto token incentivized and results in a solution that can serve as the application interface (API) layer in the decentralized development (web3) stack.
 We present solutions for incentivizing AI nodes for maximum usage of idle resources and distributing AI services for higher availability and security.
-This grant will allow us to implement a AI service protocol on Kusama blockchain that can not only be used to decentralize computational providers but also used to create DeAI's Algorithm NFT with multi-chain compatibility with moonriver.
-All the AI pretrained weight files and source code will be deployed on IPFS as well as Algorithm NFT.
+This grant will allow us to develop several pallets to implement a parachain with substrate framework on Polkadot/Kusama.
+The DeAINet can not only be used to decentralize computational providers but also used to create DeAI's API-NFT to protect intellectual property.

-DeAINet as a part of Moonriver / Kusama / Web 3 Ecosystem and has Following Rich Properties
+DeAINet as a part of Polkadot / Kusama / Web 3 Ecosystem and has Following Rich Properties:

   - Protect the privacy for AI users by executing encryption protocol transparently.
   - Improve the security for AI system by miners consensus.
   - Strengthen robustness for AI service by DeAPI runtime redundancy of miners.
   - Save energy and reduce the service cost by making use of spare resource to mine.
-  - Protect AI intellectual properties by algorithm NFTs.
+  - Protect AI intellectual properties by API-NFTs.

 ### Project Details